erikdubois/LinuxMint181i3/README.md

 # Step 4

-When you install i3 it will make an hidden folder in this location, once you login.
+When you install i3 the script in step 1 will make a hidden folder in this location.

 	~/.config/i3

 You have to copy/paste the content of the github folder into <b>~/.config/i3</b>.

 You have to make this folder yourself IF you skipped step 1.
-It is normal that you do not have it since you never logged in with I3 yet.
+It is normal that you do not have it since you never logged in with i3wm yet.

 Some explanations of files/folders

-+ config is the most important file - here all the settings of I3 that can be changed
++ **config** is the most **important** file - here all the settings of I3 that can be changed
 + i3status.conf is the standard bar configuration file for you bottom panel that can be changed
 + start-conky-i3statusbar.sh is the the application that will start next line
 + conky-i3statusbar - alternative bar made with conky